malwarebo/conductor/README.md

-# Conductor - Payment Orchestration Platform
+# Conductor - A smart payment switch

 [![go build](https://github.com/malwarebo/conductor/actions/workflows/go-build.yml/badge.svg)](https://github.com/malwarebo/conductor/actions/workflows/go-build.yml)
 [![docker build](https://github.com/malwarebo/conductor/actions/workflows/docker-image.yml/badge.svg)](https://github.com/malwarebo/conductor/actions/workflows/docker-image.yml)

-`Conductor` is an open-source payment orchestration platform that makes handling multiple payment providers a breeze.
-It supports Stripe and Xendit out of the box, giving you a unified interface for payments, subscriptions, and dispute management.
+`Conductor` is an open-source payment switch that simplifies handling multiple payment providers.
+It supports Stripe and Xendit as of now, giving you a unified interface for payments, subscriptions, and dispute management.
 Perfect for when you need more than one payment provider to handle different currencies or regions.

-The system includes intelligent fraud detection powered by AI that analyzes transactions in real-time before processing payments.
-It uses OpenAI's advanced models to identify suspicious patterns while maintaining strict privacy standards by anonymizing sensitive data.
-The fraud detection layer integrates seamlessly into your payment flow, automatically blocking high-risk transactions while allowing legitimate ones to proceed smoothly.
+The system includes an `experimental` fraud detection with AI that analyzes transactions in real-time before processing payments.
+It uses OpenAI's LLM models to identify suspicious patterns while maintaining strict privacy standards by anonymizing sensitive data.
+The fraud detection layer integrates easily into your payment flow, automatically trying to block high-risk transactions while allowing legitimate ones to proceed smoothly.

 > [!NOTE]
 > Want to know why I built this?
 Check out the story here: <https://github.com/malwarebo/conductor/blob/master/docs/PROBLEM.md>